040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 }
 ```

-Next, we create a `t2.micro` instance using an auto scaling group in the private network.
-On this instance we install and configure the gitlab runner.
-Configuration of GitLab Runners is done via a `config.toml` file.
-The content of the file is extracted in a template in terraform.
-Below the parameterised version of this config file.

-Next we create a `t2.micro` instance using an autoscaling group in the private network.
+Next, we create a `t2.micro` instance using an autoscaling group in the private network.
 On this instance we install and configure the GitLab runner.
-Configuration of GitLab Runners is done via the `config.toml` file.
-The content of the file is extracted in a template in terraform.
-Below the parameterized version of this config file.
+Configuration of GitLab runners is done via the `config.toml` file.
+Below the parameterized version of this configuration file.
 In the Terraform module you will find that the configuration file is loaded via a data template.

 ```
 concurrent = ${runner_concurrent}